microsoft/TaskWeaver/website/docs/llms/qwen.md

 NOTE: `llm.model` is the model name of QWen LLM API.
 You can find the model name in the [QWen LLM model list](https://help.aliyun.com/zh/dashscope/developer-reference/model-square/?spm=a2c4g.11186623.0.0.35a36ffdt97ljI).

 4. Start TaskWeaver and chat with TaskWeaver.
+You can refer to the [Quick Start](../quickstart.md) for more details.